 - Dark mode: my eyeballs legit can’t handle the whiteness anymore, please help

-- Notifications: right now, there aren’t any notifications or inbox available so you don’t know if you have a new follower or someone adds a book from your gist.
+- Notifications: right now, there aren’t any notifications so you don’t know if you have a new follower or someone adds a book from your gist.
+(Added: Settings > Notifications)

 - Hiding an author: I love that we can hide a specific book and never see it on Readerly again.
 I’d like to be able to do this to authors as well instead of needing to add all of their books individually.
 (Please save me from Jay Kristoff.)